Best acne patch

 Before choosing an acne patch, it is essential to determine what type of acne you have.
 Certain kinds of patches work better on specific types of acne.
 Some forms of acne won’t respond to patches at all.

-Blackheads fall into the category of acne that generally doesn’t respond to treatment from patches.
+- Blackheads are amont those that generally don’t respond to patches.
 These occur when excess oil, dirt and bacteria get trapped inside the pore, but the pore stays open.
 Eventually, exposure to air causes the buildup to turn an unsightly black.
 Patches generally can’t help with blackheads because an underlying infection doesn’t typically accompany them.

-Whiteheads, on the other hand, do respond well to patches.
+- Whitehead do respond well to patches.
 These also occur when dirt and bacteria get trapped in the pore, but unlike with blackheads on which the pores stay open, the pore is closed on a whitehead, resulting in pus building up inside it.

-Pustules are similar to papules in that they are small red bumps on inflamed skin, but these have a white center filled with pus.
-These often, but not always, form in clusters and can be treated with acne patches.
+- Pustules are similar to papules in that they are small red bumps on inflamed skin, but these have a white center filled with pus.
+They often, but not always, form in clusters and can be treated with acne patches.

-Cystic acne is the most severe type of acne.
-It is an infection that occurs deep beneath the skin that presents as large, inflamed bumps filled with pus and often painful.
-Though difficult to treat, it does respond to some types of acne patches.
+- Cystic acne is the most severe type of acne, an infection that occurs deep beneath the skin and presents as large, inflamed bumps filled with pus.
+Often painful and hard to treat, it does respond to some types of acne patches.

-Nodular acne is often confused with cystic acne because it presents similarly and is also an infection deep below the skin.
-You can tell the difference between these two because nodular acne is hard to the touch, whereas cystic acne is softer since it is filled with pus.
+- Nodular acne is often confused with cystic acne because it presents similarly and is also an infection deep below the skin.
+You can tell the difference because nodular acne is hard to the touch, while cystic acne is softer since it is filled with pus.
 Like cystic acne, nodular acne only responds to certain kinds of patches.

 How acne patches work

 Acne patches are available in three types: medicated, non-medicated and micro-needling.
-Each of these works in a different manner.
+Each works in a different manner.

-Medicated acne patches contain topical aids like salicylic acid, hyaluronic acid, benzoyl peroxide, tea tree oil and niacinamide that reduce inflammation, fight infection and help a blemish heal quicker.
+- Medicated acne patches contain topical aids like salicylic acid, hyaluronic acid, benzoyl peroxide, tea tree oil and niacinamide that reduce inflammation, fight infection and help a blemish heal quicker.
 They are effective on whiteheads, papules and pustules.
-They can also help with mild cystic or nodular acne, which will be ineffective against more severe cases.
+They can also help with mild cystic or nodular acne, but are ineffective against more severe cases.

-Non-medicated acne patches are basic hydrocolloid bandages that help with wound healing by drawing out pus and oil.
-They also keep the area sterile and prevent you from picking at your acne, hindering the healing process.
-These are best for surface-level acne, like whiteheads, papules and pustules.
+- Non-medicated acne patches are basic hydrocolloid bandages that help with wound healing by drawing out pus and oil.
+They also keep the area sterile and prevent you from picking at your acne, which hinders healing.
+These are best for surface-level acne, such as whiteheads, papules and pustules.

-Micro-needling acne patches contain very fine, dissolving needles on the hydrocolloid bandage that penetrate the upper layers of skin to deliver the topicals deeply.
+- Micro-needling acne patches contain very fine dissolving needles on the hydrocolloid bandage that penetrate the upper layers of skin to deliver the topicals deeply.
 These are the best types of patches if trying to treat cystic or nodular acne.

-Features to look for in a quality acne patch
+What to look for in a quality acne patch

 Ingredients

-Acne patches use various ingredients that can help heal wounds and blemishes in different ways.
-Some common beneficial ingredients include tea tree oil, white willow bark extract, calendula oil, salicylic acid, hyaluronic acid, niacinamide and benzoyl peroxide.
+Acne patches use varying ingredients to help heal wounds and blemishes.
+Common ingredients include tea tree oil, hydrocolloid, white willow bark extract, calendula oil, salicylic acid, hyaluronic acid, niacinamide and benzoyl peroxide.

 Quantity

 Acne patches come in packages with as few as 10 patches or as many as 200.
 Those who don’t get breakouts may only need to keep 10 or 20 patches in their home.
-However, those who have to deal with regular breakouts should purchase a larger package because they often have a lower per-patch cost.
+However, those who have to deal with regular breakouts should purchase a larger package because these often have a lower per-patch cost.

 Size